 - If a write operation reports a timeout error, it cannot be determined (without attempting to read the data) whether the operation succeeded or failed.

-- Because Datastore lookups and ancestor queries apply any outstanding modifications before executing, these operations always see a consistent view of all previous successful transactions.
+- Because Datastore lookups and ancestor queries apply any outstanding modifications to the replica on which they are executing, these operations always see a consistent view of all previous successful transactions.
 This means that a

 lookupoperation (looking up an updated entity by its key) is guaranteed to see the latest version of that entity.

-- The timing of concurrent query requests may affect their results.
-If an entity initially satisfies a query but is later changed so that it no longer does, the entity may still be included in the query's result set; it will be omitted only if the query executes after the Apply phase of the update has been completed (that is, after the indexes have been written).
+- The timing of concurrent changes may affect the results of non-ancestor queries.
+If an entity initially satisfies a query but is later changed so that it no longer does, the entity may still be included in the query's result set if the changes had not yet been applied to the indexes in the replica on which the query was executed.